Things to Do in Washington with Kids: A 2026 Family Guide

 It works with kids of every age, but really hits its stride with 6–8 year olds who can connect the field-trip history to school.
 Toddlers love the carousel, the zoo, and the open Mall lawns.

-Top kid-friendly things to do in Washington
+Best things to do in Washington with kids

 National Air and Space Museum